TiraLabra/TiraLabra/manual.md

 ####Documentation
 Documentation is generated using Doxygen.
 The documentaion is in html format and is available in the `documentation` folder.
 You have to open the `index.html` file with the browser.
 All working algorithms are documented.

+If you believe that the html generated documentation is deprecated, then you can generate it yourself by copying the doxygen executable into the "Code Blocks project" folder and then running `./doxygen`.
+This will generate folders `html` and `latex` which will contain the newly generated documentation.